jpablo128/lockcontroller-software/README.md

 - detect when the sliding part has reached the end position (either totally open, or totally closed)
 - turn on or off the leds, or make them blink, according to the current state of the system.
 - detect a push on the switch, decide what to do, and do it (open if closed, close if open, open in any other case).
 - detect serial communication (UART), which is really coming from the Bluetooth module.
-The data received will be a command (to open, close, or toggle).
+The data received will be a command (toggle).
 - possibly, send data through the UART (BT module) to a remote system, to inform of the state of the system.